ansible/workshops/exercises/ansible_security/1.1-explore/README.md

 ![ee info](images/1-vscode-navigator-ee-collections.png)

+To return to the previous screen in `ansible-navigator`, press the `Esc` button.
+In our case, if you press `Esc` 3 times, you will return to the prompt.

 > **Note**
 >
 > Please refer to the [execution environment documentation](https://docs.ansible.com/automation-controller/latest/html/userguide/execution_environments.html) for more information.

-## Step 1.6 - Examine the `ansible-navigator` configuration
+## Step 1.6 - Examine the ansible-navigator configuration

-ither use Visual Studio Code to open or use the `cat` command to view the contents of the `ansible-navigator.yml` file.
+Either use Visual Studio Code to open or use the `cat` command to view the contents of the `ansible-navigator.yml` file.
 The file is located in the home directory:

 ```bash
 $ cat ~/.ansible-navigator.yml